Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Numerical examples

+Our comparison addresses three settings: (i) nearly reducible Markov chains~\cite{MR997458}, (ii) synthetic tests (including a scalability study as the state space grows), and (iii) reversible chains arising from power networks~\cite{MEDJROUBI201714}.
+The quality of the computed matrix $X$ is evaluated using $\|X\mathbf{1}-\mathbf{1}\|_{\infty}$, $\|\boldsymbol{\pi}^{\top}X-\boldsymbol{\pi}^{\top}\|_{\infty}$, and $\|D_{\boldsymbol{\pi}}X - X^{\top}D_{\boldsymbol{\pi}}\|_{\infty}$, which measure, respectively, stochasticity, stationarity, and reversibility.
+We also report the Frobenius norm of the perturbation, running time (in seconds), and the change in Kemeny’s constant.

+\begin{example} Consider a reversible stochastic matrix $P$ associated with a nearly reducible Markov chain, obtained by constructing a $P$ as a stochastic matrix with random entries on the two blocks on the main diagonal and then adding extra small transition probabilities to the extra-diagonal blocks to make it irreducible.
+In this example, we consider a $50 \times 50$ test matrix $P$, with two diagonal blocks of size $25\times 25$ each, and two additional entries in positions $P_{1,50}$ and $P_{50,1}$.
+To make it reversible, the Metropolis--Hasting modification described in Proposition~\ref{pro:metropolis-mod} is applied.
+We run both the constrained and the Riemannian optimizers on $P$.
+Given $\boldsymbol{\pi}$ the stationary probability vector of $P$, the solution we look for is a stochastic matrix $X$ with the same pattern of $P$ and such that $D_{\boldsymbol{\pi}} X = X^{\top} D_{\boldsymbol{\pi}}$.
 Kemeny's constant associated with the original stochastic matrix $P$ is $2.2147 \times 10^{6}$.
 We test both the constrained and the Riemannian optimizers, comparing the quality of the solution.
 In Table~\ref{tab:Comparison_almost_red}, we report the different evaluation metrics.
 We observe that both approaches succeed in substantially reducing Kemeny's constant.
-Nevertheless, it is worth noticing that, for this example, the Riemannian optimizer is faster than the constrained one, without losing accuracy on the quality of the solution $X$.
+Nevertheless, it is worth noticing that, for this example, the Riemannian optimizer, based on the Riemannian CG, is faster than the constrained one, without losing accuracy on the quality of the solution $X$.